Having a surveillance camera that can be managed from more-or-less anywhere in the world seems ideal, right?

 Can wireless cameras work without wifi?

-The internet isn’t required for wireless security cameras.
+Wi-Fi isn’t required for wireless security cameras to work.
 Rather, a variety of security cameras may store their footage locally into micro-SD cards or hard drives, allowing it to be viewed later.
 Mobile LTE data allows for upload and streaming via 4G or 5G.

 What is an LTE security camera?